pszemraj/vid2cleantxt/README.md

 2. [Scattertext](https://github.com/JasonKessler/scattertext) - allows for comparisons of one corpus of text to another via various methods and visualizes them.
     - Use case here: I want to see how the speeches by _this speaker_ compare to speeches by _speaker B_ in terms of topics, word frequency… so on

-Some examples from my own usage are illustrated below from both packages.
+Some examples from my usage are illustrated below from both packages.

 #### Text Extraction / Manipulation